KooroshRZ/CTF-Writeups/TMU2021/Crypto/BabyEncoder/index.md

 		encoded_flag = displace(encoded_flag, i)
 ```

-Actually I didn't realize what this function does actually (LOL) because I had limited time to put on it to understand\
+Actually I didn't realize what this function really does (LOL) because I had limited time to put on it to understand\
 But the thing I know is that it just changes bytes positions without any change in bytes values.\
 As I saw in previous CTFs These functions usually reaches the same state if we repeat them\
 So I used the same function with try and error numbers to find exact iteration number